-A bone marrow or cord blood transplant is the only known treatment that can stabilize the neurologic effects of metachromatic leukodystrophy (MLD).
+A blood or marrow transplant is the only known treatment that can stabilize the neurologic effects of metachromatic leukodystrophy (MLD).
 The transplant replaces the patient’s blood-forming cells missing the important enzyme with healthy ones from the donor that contain the enzyme.

 The type of transplant used for MLD is an allogeneic transplant.
 This type of transplant uses healthy blood-forming cells from a family member, unrelated donor, or umbilical cord blood unit.